FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 ### <img src="/images/learning/adjacency/energy_icon.png" width="30" /> Energy

-The percentage discount value depends on how much of the structure in question is surrounded by power generators - as structures can be of different sizes, different numbers of pgens fit around them.
-This means that a factory that is 50% surrounded by 8 T1 pgens will receive the same bonus as, a radar surrounded by 2 T1 pgens - 12.5% for both.
+The percentage discount value depends on how much of the structure in question is surrounded by Power Generators; as structures can be of different sizes, different numbers of Power Generators fit around them.
+This means that a factory that is 50% surrounded by 8 T1 Power Generators will receive the same bonus as a radar surrounded by 2 T1 Power Generators - 12.5% for both.
 In this table, the discount percentages are shown for a **fully surrounded** structure.

 | Energy Producing Structures 	| Discount Percentage 	| Typical Discount value 	| Comments 	|
 |---	|---	|---	|---	|